-CARE Ratings analyzes various financial and non-financial parameters of a NBFC under the overall framework mentioned above.
+CARE Ratings analyses various financial and non-financial parameters of an HFC under the overall framework mentioned above.
 The quantitative factors are evaluated based on the absolute level of numbers and ratios as well as their volatility and trends exhibited over time.
 CARE Ratings also compares the company's performance on each of the above discussed parameters with its peers.
 Detailed inter-firm analysis is done to determine the relative strengths and weaknesses of the company in its present operating environment and its prospects.

-Market based Indicators
+Market-based Indicators

-CARE Ratings tracks market based indicators like market capitalization and price/book value for equity-listed NBFCs and compares the same with other listed NBFCs to gain a sense of relative valuation as viewed by equity market.
-Further, CARE Ratings also keeps a track of bond yields and spreads of NBFC debt instruments in order gain an understanding of the markets view about its risk perception.
+CARE Ratings tracks market-based indicators like market capitalization and price/book value for equity-listed HFCs and compares the same with other listed HFCs to gain a sense of relative valuation as viewed by equity market.
+Sharp changes in prices are tracked, and CARE Ratings tries to form an understanding of the underlying trend.
+Furthermore, CARE Ratings also keeps a track of bond yields and spreads of HFC debt instruments in order to gain an understanding of the markets' view about its risk perception.
 Reasons for sharp changes in yields vis-à-vis similarly rated peers are examined.
-CARE Ratings tracks these market indicators so as to understand the market's perception of the value and risk of a NBFC and also to assess the ability of the NBFC to raise resources (equity & debt) at competitive rates to support its business model.
+CARE Ratings tracks these market indicators so as to understand the market's perception of the value and risk of an HFC and also to assess the ability of the HFC to raise resources (equity & debt) at competitive rates to support its business model.

-CARE Ratings looks at various financial ratios while analyzing NBFCs.
-The description of such ratios can be found in the 'Financial Ratios - Financial Sector' document on CARE Ratings' website.
+CARE Ratings looks at various financial ratios while analysing HFCs.
+The description of such ratios can be found in the 'Financial Sector - Ratios' document on CARE Ratings' website www.careratings.com

-Criteria for Rating of Subordinated Debt of NBFCs
+Criteria for Rating of Subordinated Debt of HFCs

-CARE Ratings generally does not differentiate between the rating of senior and subordinated debt of a NBFC.
+CARE Ratings generally does not differentiate between the rating of senior and subordinated debt of a HFC.
 This is on account of the inherent features of the subordinated debt as highlighted below.

-• A subordinated debt instrument functions exactly similar to a senior debt instrument in a going concern scenario, i.e. servicing of the same (principal as well as interest) is purely cash-flow driven.
+A subordinated debt instrument functions exactly similar to a senior debt instrument in a going concern scenario, i.e., servicing of the same (principal as well as interest) is purely cash-flow driven.
 The servicing of this instrument is not dependent on presence of profits or maintenance of any minimum capital adequacy parameter by the borrowing entity (unlike the case with other instruments like Upper Tier II or Innovative Perpetual debt issues by banks).

-- Similar to other senior debt instruments e.g. Non-Convertible Debentures (NCDs), there are no regulatory restrictions with respect to servicing of a subordinated debt instrument in a going concern scenario.
-These instruments are in nature of medium to long term instruments and are required to be issued for a minimum five year tenor to qualify for capital adequacy computation. - The instrument derives its "subordinated" nature only in the event of liquidation of the issuer, wherein it would rank lower to the claims of other senior creditors.
+- Similar to other senior debt instruments, e.g., non-convertible debentures (NCDs), there are no regulatory restrictions with respect to servicing of a subordinated debt instrument in a going concern scenario.
+These instruments are in nature of medium to long-term instruments and are required to be issued for a minimum five-year tenor to qualify for capital adequacy computation. - The instrument derives its "subordinated" nature only in the event of liquidation of the issuer, wherein it would rank lower to the claims of other senior creditors.
 This would affect the loss given default (LGD).
 However, it would not lead to any difference in the probability of default (PD) between Senior and Subordinated instruments.